waterponey/tick/doc_new/modules/dev.rst

 .. note::
-    If the reader wants to run this example, he might find the corresponding class by importing it `from mlpp.base.utils.build.utils import A0 as _A`.
+    If the reader wants to run this example, he might find the corresponding class by importing it `from tick.base.utils.build.utils import A0 as _A`.

 How does this work?
 ^^^^^^^^^^^^^^^^^^^